 BUSI 450 Policy and Planning (3)

 This course focuses on fundamental decisions in the life of a business.
 What is the business, and what should it be?
 What are the objectives?
 How are priorities set?
-How are strategic, long-range decisions to be handled?
-To grow or not to grow-and what is the right size?
-Prerequisites: BUSI 550, BUSI 540, and senior status
+How are strategic,

-BUSI 499 Readings in Business (1-4)
+BUSI 497 Readings (1-4)